Eww - Widgets for everyone!

 • Safe Access operator (?.) or (?.[index])

-• if the left side is "" or a JSON null, then return null.
+• if the left side is an empty string or a JSON null, then return null.
 Otherwise, attempt to index.
+Note that indexing an empty JSON string ('""') is an error.

-• This can still cause an error to occur if the left hand side exists but is not an object.
+• This can still cause an error to occur if the left hand side exists but is not an object or an array.
 (Number or String).

 • conditionals (condition ? 'value' : 'other value')